 Are you a reflexive or reflective thinker and communicator?

-In the internationally-renowned Couple Communication I workshop offered by Scott Free Clinic as one of our six core services, we teach couples the difference between being a reflective thinker and communicator, or being a reflexive thinker and communicator.
+In the internationally-renowned Couple Communication I workshop offered by Scott Free Clinic as one of our eight core services, we teach couples the difference between being a reflective thinker and communicator, or being a reflexive thinker and communicator.

 We do this because we’ve become a society of predominantly reflexive thinkers and communicators … that’s part of our problem.